raz0005/home-sales/README.md

 ## Overview

-This project utilizes PySpark to analyze home sales data with the primary goal of determining key metrics about home sales.
+This project utilizes PySpark to analyze home sales data to identify key metrics about home sales.
 The analysis includes creating temporary views, partitioning data, caching tables, and comparing query runtimes.
 By leveraging the power of PySpark, we can efficiently process and analyze large datasets, making this approach scalable and applicable to real-world scenarios.

 ## Requirements

 Ensure you have the following software installed:

-- **Google Colab** (if using)
+- **Google Colab**
 - **Java**
 - **Apache Spark**
 - **PySpark**